 If you think about Google or Facebook, because they are such well-known brands, they have to deal with the reactive, high volume nature of applications that come with their brand.
 And the fact is that a lot of these applicants aren’t actually a good fit or aren’t qualified, and this puts a huge burden on their recruiters to filter and screen candidates.

-While you may have the opposite challenge as a less known or misunderstood brand, you actually have the unique opportunity of being proactive with your talent attraction and employer brand strategy.
+While you may have the opposite challenge as a startup, lesser known or misunderstood brand, you actually have the unique opportunity of being proactive with your talent attraction and employer branding strategy.
 By authentically showing and sharing what it’s really like working at your company, you can help attract the right talent and, at the same time, detract those who are unqualified or aren’t a good fit.